-(a) have an audit committee which:

-- (1) has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and - (2) is chaired by an independent director, who is not the chair of the board, - and disclose: - (3) the charter of the committee; - (4) the relevant qualifications and experience of the members of the committee; and - (5) in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have an audit committee, disclose that fact and the processes it employs that independently verify and safeguard the integrity of its corporate reporting, including the processes for the appointment and removal of the external auditor and the rotation of the audit engagement partner.
+- (a) have an audit committee which: - (1) has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and - (2) is chaired by an independent director, who is not the chair of the board, and disclose: - (3) the charter of the committee; - (4) the relevant qualifications and experience of the members of the committee; and - (5) in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have an audit committee, disclose that fact and the processes it employs that independently verify and safeguard the integrity of its corporate reporting, including the processes for the appointment and removal of the external auditor and the rotation of the audit engagement partner.

-The Board maintains an Audit Committee, the members of which are:-
+The Board maintains an Audit Committee, the members of which were until the date of their resignation on 24th August 2020:-

-Director's Name Executive Status Independence Status Peter Neustadt Non-executive Non-independent non-executive Robert Scherini Non-executive Independent non-executive (Chairman of Audit Committee)
+Director's Name Executive Status Independence Status

+Peter Neustadt Non-executive Non-independent

+Robert Scherini Non-executive Independent

+(Chairman of Audit Committee)

-The Chair of the Audit Committee is independent, thereby satisfying this Recommendation, however given the size of the Company, the Committee has two members which is considered adequate.
-For part of the year Dr Neustadt has been considered not to be an independent director by virtue of him being the director of companies which are substantial shareholders in the Company.
-The Board is of the opinion that Dr Neustadt is however independent from management, acts in the best interests of the Company and that his shareholdings closely align his interests with those of all shareholders, notwithstanding that pursuant to the ASX recommendation he was not considered 'independent'.
-For these reasons the ASX recommendation for a majority of independent directors has not been adopted for the full year.
-Given the size of the Company and its Board, it is considered reasonable that the AC consists of two members.
+The Chair of the Audit Committee was independent, thereby satisfying this Recommendation, however given the size of the Company, the Committee had two members which was considered adequate.
+Dr Neustadt was considered not to be an independent director by virtue of him being the director of companies which are substantial shareholders in the Company.
+The Board was of the opinion that prior to his retirement as a Director on 24th August 2020 Dr Neustadt was however independent from management, acted in the best interests of the Company and that his shareholdings closely aligned his interests with those of all shareholders, notwithstanding that pursuant to the ASX recommendation he was not considered 'independent'.
+For these reasons the ASX recommendation for a majority of independent directors was not adopted.
+Given the size of the Company and its Board, it is considered reasonable that for the time being the AC consists of two members.